trimstray/nginx-admins-handbook/README.md

 }

-# Include this file to server context (attach domain-b.com for specific listen directive)
+# Include this file to the server context (attach domain-b.com for specific listen directive)
 server {

   include /etc/nginx/https.conf;